 Chronic pain is a debilitating condition that affects millions of people.
 Several things can cause chronic pain, including injury, disease, inflammation, and aging.
-Many treatments are available to manage chronic pain, such as physical therapy and surgery.
+Many treatments, such as physical therapy and surgery, are available to manage chronic pain.
 However, some people turn to antioxidants to help with chronic pain symptoms.

 What Are Antioxidants?

 Antioxidants are substances that can prevent or slow damage caused by free radicals.
 Free radicals are unstable molecules produced by normal body processes and external factors, such as:

 When your free radical levels get too high, it can cause harm to your body.
 As a result, your body has its antioxidant defenses to keep the levels in check.
 Sometimes your body’s defenses are insufficient, and you must turn to other sources.